Jagadeeshj01Kannadiga/SplunkTests/README.md

 Things which can be done :

 #1 :And also due time constraint
-   I did not implement Data passing from CSV/Data Driven , Customized Asserts , Customized logging , Customized Reporting etc ..
+   I did not implement Data passing from CSV/Data Driven , Customized Asserts , Customized logging , Customized Reporting etc..
+   #2: As Post request is small ,i did not use design pattern.
-#2: We have other best practice which will help as and when test count increase and to reduce execution time ,Reduce debugging time , Fancy reporting etc , Sure Fire Report , Multiple instance etc...
+#3: We have other best practice which will help as and when test count increase and to reduce execution time ,Reduce debugging time , Fancy reporting etc , Sure Fire Report , Multiple instance etc...